 We live in a Political World

 We live in a political world and as much as we might like to turn a blind eye to that fact, we can’t avoid it.
 You may wonder then, what has led me down this rabbit hole and inquire as to what politics has to do with having a brain tumour.
 The answer to that question is buried here deep within so bear with me.

 I was reading in the news about the enquiry in the UK into the Grenfell Tower fire disaster that occurred a year ago, where 72 people lost their lives, trapped inside an inferno.
 I was angry reading about it last year and I was angry again this time around.
-I watched last year, as a milquetoast of a British Prime Minister refused to talk to the building’s residents following the tragedy, citing security concerns, whilst an unelected heir to the throne, Prince William, in an act that turned this republican into a staunch royalist, if not a monarchist, (although that is still probably a stretch, there are other members of that club) in a single act of kindness, turned around, in defiance of his minders, doing what the elected official couldn’t bring herself to do, and walked over to those same residents and joined them.
+I watched last year, as a milquetoast of a British Prime Minister refused to talk to the building’s residents following the tragedy, citing security concerns, while an unelected heir to the throne, Prince William, in an act that almost turned this republican into a staunch royalist, if not a monarchist, (although that is still probably a stretch, there are other members of that club) in a single act of kindness, turned around, in defiance of his minders, doing what the elected official couldn’t bring herself to do, and walked over to those same residents and joined them.
 He stood with them, listening.